Codecademy/docs/content/javascript/concepts/promise/terms/resolve/resolve.md

 ---
 Title: '.resolve()'
-Description: 'Returns a new Promise object that turns into the value that was passed to the method.'
+Description: 'Returns a new promise object that turns into the value that was passed to the method.'
 Subjects:
   - 'Web Development'
 Tags: